 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our product candidates, including seladelpar, which has completed multiple Phase 1 and Phase 2 clinical trials.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
 In July 2017, April 2018, and November 2018, we announced positive interim results from an ongoing low-dose Phase 2 study of seladelpar in patients with primary biliary cholangitis, or PBC.
 During the fourth quarter of 2017, we initiated enrollment in a long-term extension study of seladelpar in patients with PBC.
-In February 2019, we completed enrollment in a Phase 2b study of seladelpar in patients with nonalcoholic steatohepatitis, or NASH, and in October 2018 we commenced enrollment of a global Phase 3 study to evaluate seladelpar in patients with PBC.
+In February 2019, we completed enrollment in a Phase 2b study of seladelpar in patients with nonalcoholic steatohepatitis, or NASH and in June 2019 we announced interim results in that ongoing study.
+In October 2018 we commenced enrollment of a global Phase 3 study to evaluate seladelpar in patients with PBC.
+We expect to initiate a Phase 2 clinical study of seladelpar in patients with primary sclerosing cholangitis, or PSC in the third quarter of 2019.
 The success of seladelpar will depend on many factors, including the following:

-- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the United States of orphan disease designation for seladelpar in target indications in addition to those already obtained; - receipt of marketing approvals from the FDA and regulatory authorities outside the United States for seladelpar;
+- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the United States of orphan disease designation for seladelpar in target indications in addition to those already obtained; - · receipt of marketing approvals from the FDA and regulatory authorities outside the United States for seladelpar;

-- establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - a continued acceptable safety profile of the product following marketing approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- · establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - a continued acceptable safety profile of the product following marketing approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.